mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 travel at its road speed on any reasonably flat, firm surface.
 Rougher terrain will slow the vehicle and/or

 endanger it if it tries to go faster.
-A vehicle without off- road capability, such as a normal ground car, is limited to 25% of its normal road speed at the absolute best, except on the flattest and firmest of terrain.
+A vehicle without off-road capability, such as a normal ground car, is limited to 25% of its normal road speed at the absolute best, except on the flattest and firmest of terrain.
 ‘Indoor’ vehicles such as starport baggage trolleys might be able to manage 10% of road speed at most but will be stopped or damaged by the slightest obstruction.
 These speeds are subject to further reduction by terrain.

 For example, a normal ground car has a normal Speed Band of Medium (100–200 kilometres per hour).
 It